Commercial Street was originally known as North Street until 1897

 New Linn Woolen Mill Addition on Main Street – c1892

 Still known as North Street in 1896, the future Commercial Street was fully lined with merchants offering medicine, dry goods, groceries, meats, confectioneries, men’s & women’s clothing, barber shop and various other goods and services including the Methodist Church.
 Several more residences had also been built on both sides the street all the way to the St. Albans Town Line.

 Commercial Street – 1896

-By 1896, Allen R. Burton’s older brother, Willard Burton (1863-1951), opened a Barber Shop at the former Charles York Tailor Shop.
-Willard married Allen’s wife’s younger sister, Nellie Woodbury (1867-1927).
-Following Nellie’s death, he lived with his nephew, Elmer M. Burton.
+By 1896, Allen R. Burton’s older brother Willard Burton (1863-1951) opened a Barber Shop at the former Charles York Tailor Shop.
+Willard married Allen’s wife’s younger sister Nellie Woodbury (1867-1927).
+Following Nellie’s death, Willard later lived with his nephew Elmer M. Burton.

 In 1897, Commercial Street was officially given its new name by a vote of Hartland citizens at a Special Town Meeting as noted; “From said (Warren) Square to St Albans town line going north; ‘Commercial Street’.
 Its former North Street name would replace the Billings Street name.

 For several years leading up to the turn of the century, Albert W. Miller maintained a Circulating Library at his store where he rented out roughly 200 books until he moved his business again.
 Soon after his relocation, the Hartland Public Library incorporated on December 30, 1903 with its first location at G. M. Lancey’s Dry Goods & Groceries Store on Commercial Street for a couple of years before moving to the Opera House.